-Indigenous-industry governance interactions in the Arctic.
-Environmental impacts and knowledge basis for management.
+Exploring Indigenous-industry governance interactions in the Arctic as well as environmental impacts and knowledge basis for management.

 The international emphasis on local knowledge systems in environmental governance (i.e. the IPBES) is challenging existing systems to develop new ways for solving environmental problems and to assess impacts.